emso-eric/metadata-harmonizer/README.md

 ## 🛠 NetCDF Generator ##

 The NetCDF generator creates EMSO-compliant NetCDF datasets from one or more CSV files.
 The basic workflow is as follows:
 1. Encode your **data** as csv files, preferably one file per sensor.
 Add a `sensor_id` with the identifier of your sensor.
-Remember to add your QC columns as well
+Remember to add your QC columns as well.
 2. Write the **metadata** for your dataset in one or more yaml files.
-It should include the following sections `global`, `variables`, `platforms` and `sensors`.
+The following sections are required:  `global`, `variables`, `platforms` and `sensors`.
 3. Run the `generator.py` script:

 ```bash